fromzeroedu/from-flask-to-quart-course/manuscript/4_A_Quart_Database_Counter.md

 And with that we have a working database powered Quart application with testing.
 We can use this as a boilerplate for any project that uses Quart and Postgres.

-If you want to grab the updated boilerplate at any time, just visit this Github repo.
-TODO: Github repo of Quart-postgres-boilerplate.
+If you want to grab the updated boilerplate at any time, just visit [this Github repo](https://github.com/fromzeroedu/quart-postgres-boilerplate).